-This feather-light, very moist and decadently fudgey cake can become your new favourite like it is mine.
-It’s gluten-free, dairy-free (without the whipped cream topping – see the footnote), and low in sugar.
+This feather-light, very moist and decadently fudgey cake is an easy and quick-to-make go-to chiffon sponge.
+It’s gluten-free, dairy-free (without the whipped cream topping; see 1st footnote), and low in sugar.

 Makes: 24 small traybake portions, or 12-16 large wedge portions (depending on tin)

 - 70g cocoa powder

 - 130g caster sugar (white or golden)